Moe-Zbeeb/First_AId-1.0-sequence-to-sequence-Modeling/README.md

 - **Customized Recommendations**: Input specific symptoms or conditions, and First AID will offer personalized recommendations for first aid treatments and next steps.

-#### Why Choose First AID?

-- **Reliable and Accurate**: With its extensive training on a diverse range of medical data, First AID delivers reliable information you can trust.

-- **Accessible Anytime, Anywhere**: Whether you're at home, on the road, or outdoors, First AID is available 24/7, ready to assist you in any medical emergency.(offline)

 *Note: First AID is not a substitute for professional medical advice.
 In case of a medical emergency, always seek immediate assistance from trained medical professionals.*